MRAG-Suite: A Diagnostic Evaluation Platform for Visual Retrieval-Augmented Generation

 \subsection{Effect of Filtering}

 Filtering not only reduces accuracy but also changes answer style.
-Average long-answer length increases from \textbf{45} to \textbf{60} words after filtering, yet factuality does not improve—MM-RAGChecker flags many of the additional sentences as unsupported.
+Filtering increases the average long-answer length from \textbf{45} to \textbf{60} tokens, yet factuality does not improve: MM-RAGChecker flags a larger fraction of clauses as unsupported on the Filtered split (cf.\ Table~\ref{tab:diag_filtered}).
 This suggests that harder questions trigger verbosity rather than better grounding.